gauthamp/centos-baseimage/README.md

 Centos Base Image
 =================

-An enhanced Centos base image for Docker based on the improvements from [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
+An enhanced Centos base image for Docker based on the features from [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).

 Phusion's Ubuntu based base image has become a popular starting point for many Docker images.
 That base image focuses on correcting some short comings evident in many Docker base images:
 - Proper init system, including the proper shutdown of contained processes